Information geometry, trade-off relations, and generalized Glansdorff-Prigogine criterion for stability: Introduction

+In recent years, thermodynamic trade-off relations have been well discussed in terms of thermodynamic uncertainty relations~\cite{horowitz2020thermodynamic,Barato2015uncertainty,Pietzonka2016uncertainty,Gingrich2016dissipation}.
+The thermodynamic uncertainty relations are based on the mathematical property of the Fisher information matrix~\cite{Ito2018cramerrao,Dechant2018multidimensional,Hasegawa2019uncertainty}.
+This Fisher information matrix becomes a Riemannian metric of information geometry~\cite{Amari2016infogeo}, and several thermodynamic trade-off relations have been derived from the mathematical property of information geometry~\cite{Ito2018geometry,Ito2018cramerrao, gputa2020tighter,Yoshimura2021information,Ashida2020information, nicholson2020time}.
+These thermodynamic trade-off relations mainly focus on a trade-off between the fluctuation of observable and the entropy production rate.
+The concept of thermodynamic trade-off relations is similar to the Glansdorff-Prigogine criterion for stability because the excess entropy production rate decides the stability of the steady-state.

-In this letter, we clarify the relationship between the Glansdorff-Prigogine criterion for stability and information geometry.
-We show that the excess entropy production is given by the time derivative of the Fisher information around the steady state, and the Fisher metric is related to the Onsager coefficient in the near equilibrium condition.
-The Glansdorff-Prigogine criterion for the stability is related to the speed decay in the manifold of probability simplex from a view point of information geometry.
-Based on information geometry, we obtain a generalization of the Glansdorff-Prigogine criterion for stability.
+This article clarifies a relationship between the Glansdorff-Prigogine criterion for stability and information geometry and discusses the stability of the steady-state based on thermodynamic trade-off relations.
+We show that the excess entropy production rate is given by the time derivative of the Lyapunov candidate function for the linear master equation, and this Lyapunov candidate function is related to the square of the line element in information geometry.
+This relation gives a geometric interpretation of the Onsager matrix under the near-equilibrium condition.
+We discuss the stability of the steady-state in terms of the monotonicity of the Kullback-Leibler divergence.

-For the non-linear master equation, our approach gives a different conclusion from the Glansdorff-Prigogine criterion for stability.
-From the Cram\'{e}r-Rao inequality, which is recently discussed in the context of thermodynamic uncertainty, our approach gives a physical condition of stability, where the Glansdorff-Prigogine criterion gives an elusive conclusion.
-We illustrate this fact by the model of autocatalytic reaction.

-\textit{The Glansdorff-Prigogine criterion for stability..--} We revisit the Glansdorff-Prigogine criterion for stability in the case of the master equation~\cite{schnakenberg1976network}.
-We start with the master equation,